GiorgosPeikos/inf_extraction_med_ir/README.md

 # Investigating the Impact of Query Representation on Medical Information Retrieval

-This repository contains the experiments related to the paper entitled "Investigating the Impact of Query Representation on Medical Information Retrieval", published in
+This repository contains the experiments related to the paper entitled "Investigating the Impact of Query Representation on Medical Information Retrieval", published in European Conference on Information Retrieval 2023.

 # Contents